-Now it is time to teach your dog what you mean by ‘stay’.
-You can do this by gently but firmly holding their body in a still position and accompanying this with the firm but kind command ‘stay’.
+Now it is time to teach your dog what you mean by ‘stay.’
+You can do this by gently but firmly holding their body in a still position and accompanying this with the firm but gentle command ‘stay.’

-A firm but fair tone of voice is very important here; remember, do not get aggressive with your dog when training it as training should be enjoyable for you both.
+A firm but the excellent tone of voice is essential here; remember, do not get aggressive with your dog when training it as training should be enjoyable for you both.
 Your dog will learn better if you are both having fun!

 Now, take your hands away from your dog’s body and see if they remain in position.
 If they do, reward them with a treat and lots of affection!
-Repeat this process a few times, but don’t let your dog get tired or bored of training.
-It may take a few afternoons of training until your pooch knows how to respond to the command ‘stay’.
+Repeat this process a few times, but don’t let your dog get tired or bored with training.
+It may take a few afternoons of training until your pooch knows how to respond to the command ‘stay.’